College of Arts and Sciences

 Double Major

-Many students find it possible to complete the requirements for two (or more) majors within the College.
-The 120 credits required for graduation may remain sufficient if the Core requirements as well as both major requirements can be fulfilled.
+Many students find it possible to complete the requirements for two or more majors within the college.
+The 120 credits required for graduation may remain sufficient if the core requirements and requirements for both majors can be fulfilled.
 In addition to fulfilling the general requirements for degree completion, the student seeking a double major must:

 English for Academic Purposes Courses